BryanWilhite/Blog/presentation/entry/2017/2017-03-21-build-a-digital-book-with-epub-and-other-tweeted-links.md

 ---json
 {
   "author": "@BryanWilhite",
-  "content": "Build a digital book with EPUB [ibm.com]#ibm “Creating epubs that work in multiple readers can be painful…Here's a css file to help alleviate the pain. [github.com] ”\r\n       ePub Boilerplate [github.com] “pack mimefile to epub (mimetype MUST be first fi...", "inceptDate": "2017-03-21T14:10:28.8063661-07:00", "isPublished": true,
+  "content": "Build a digital book with EPUB [ibm.com]#ibm “Creating epubs that work in multiple readers can be painful…Here's a css file to help alleviate the pain. [github.com] ”        ePub Boilerplate [github.com] “pack mimefile to epub (mimetype MUST be first fil...", "inceptDate": "2017-03-21T14:10:28.8063661-07:00", "isPublished": true,
   "itemCategory": null,